-Whether lured by dreams of windmills, clogs and learning Dutch or offered an attractive job opportunity, expats must bear in mind some key aspects of working in the Netherlands.
+Whether you’re lured by dreams of windmills, clogs and learning Dutch or offered an attractive job opportunity, bear in mind some key aspects of working in the Netherlands.

-Expats usually secure employment before they arrive in the country, and there are plenty of resources online to aid in the job hunt.
+It’s usually best to secure employment before you arrive in the country, and there are plenty of resources online to aid in your job hunt.
 What is critical is understanding whether a visa and work permit are needed and, if so, how to go about obtaining them.
-Getting a Dutch work permit can be a tricky affair, as local companies must prove there are no better local or EU candidates (if the applicant lives outside of the EU).
+Getting a Dutch work permit can be a tricky affair, as local companies must prove there are no better local or EU candidates (if you live outside of the EU).

 Job market in the Netherlands